Ky-Ng/doing-the-thing/docs/index.md

 ![Image](./assets/homepage/Mechanical_Turk_to_Mech_Interp.png)

 ## What is **dlog**?
 I am starting this daily log or *dlog* where every day I will document my progress.
-I hope that the daily act of documenting will make me more resilient and help prove to myself how badly I want to be an interpretable researcher.
-With the help of AI, a macro pulls the daily logs into the summary you see below
+I hope that the daily act of documenting will make me more resilient and help prove to myself how badly I want to be an interpetability researcher.
+With the help of AI, a macro pulls the daily logs into the summary you see below:

 ??? example "Extra Stuff"